mavryk-network/mavryk-protocol/docs/alpha/voting.rst

-This formula avoids establishing quorums close to 100% that would be very difficult to attain, or, conversely, low quorums close to 0% making little participation chronic, ensuring that the quorums are lower- and upper-bounded by :ref:`quorum_caps` (0.2 and 0.7, respectively).
+This formula avoids establishing quorums close to 100% that would be very difficult to attain, or, conversely, low quorums close to 0% making little participation chronic, ensuring that the quorums are lower- and upper-bounded by quorum caps (0.2 and 0.7, respectively).

 The *super-majority* is reached if the cumulated stake of Yea ballots is greater than 8/10 of the cumulated stake of Yea and Nay ballots.